MFlowCode/MFC/docs/documentation/case.md

 - `%%num_elements` specifies the number of transducer elements in a transducer array.

 - `%%element_on` specifies the element number of the transducer array that is on.
 The element number starts from 1.
+If all elements are on, set `%%element_on` to 0.

 - `%%element_spacing_angle` specifies the spacing angle between adjacent transducer in radian.
 The total aperture (`%%aperture`) is set, so each transducer element is smaller if `%%element_spacing_angle` is larger.